top of page

 The Call to Action

 To coaches: Stop building your game plan around the Middle 8.
-Focus on Q4 execution.
+Focus on full game offense and defense execution.

 To analysts: Stop citing 74% without context.
 Use comparative data.